 A character notices something unusual, investigates it, discovers a big secret, and is given Laser-Guided Amnesia

 to keep the secret safe.
-All is well... until they notice the unusual thing again, and, since they have no memory of last time, start the same investigation over again.
+All is well... until they notice the unusual thing again, and since they have no memory of last time, start the exact same

 Stories involving an Amnesia Loop are often told from the point of view of the investigating person, with "this isn't the first time this has happened" coming in as the big twist.
 Doing it that way also lets the writers establish the repetition without making the audience have to sit through it more than once.